MelonKony/webdev/content/utopia/vekllei/landscape/boroughs/miyatvousi.md

 ## Etymology

-**Miyatvousi** is an [Old Vekllei](/utopia/vekllei/culture/language/#history) combination of the words for "mineral" and "vision," which in this case refer to indigenous mythos around still mirror-like pools common to flower tundras in the area.
+**Miyatvousi** is an [Old Vekllei](/utopia/vekllei/culture/language/#history) combination of the words for "mineral" and "vision," which in this case refer to indigenous mythos around still, mirror-like pools common to flower tundras in the area.
 Its name implies a connection between the physical landscape of the Miyatvousi area and the spirit world.

 ## History